muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Emily seemed like she was barely holding it together herself.

 "Contact the Mastery League home base to inform them of the situation and ask for assistance and guidance.
-The long range communicator should be in the principal's office.
+The long-range communicator should be in the principal's office.
 Do you know what it looks like?"

 Emily gave me a nod and ran off.

 As she did, Ethan stood up from next to Melody shaking his head.

-I knew that he couldn't do anything for Melody at that point but he had to give it a shot anyways.
+I knew that he couldn't do anything for Melody at that point but he had to give it a shot anyway.

-Amanda was nearby too and Ethan spoke to her quickly before coming to to Phanna's side.
+Amanda was nearby too and Ethan spoke to her quickly before coming to Phanna's side.

 "M-Master Mikay..
 M-my apology.."
 Ethan said in a shaking voice as he started examining Phanna.

-I wanted to complain to Ethan that he should have came sooner but I held back my words.
+I wanted to complain to Ethan that he should have come sooner but I held back my words.

-We both knew the proper procedure is to check on the most injuried examenees first despite both of us also knowing full well that Melody was beyond saving.
+We both knew the proper procedure is to check on the most injured examinees first despite both of us also knowing full well that Melody was beyond saving.

-Without a nother word, Ethan began examining Phanna with his Soprano ability as I stood up to get out of the way.
+Without another word, Ethan began examining Phanna with his Soprano ability as I stood up to get out of the way.

-I glanced at Ethan impatiently as he performed his the usual checkup routien.
+I glanced at Ethan impatiently as he performed his usual checkup routine.

 What normally would have been a brief moment felt like forever as I waited eagerly for the results of Phanna's checkup.